 Facebook: I mainly use Facebook for Messenger and to join blogger groups.
 I do not have a Facebook page for my blog, but I know many bloggers who do.
 From what I have seen, it is hard to grow your audience, and you also have to pay to promote your posts to larger audiences, which results in having a low activity level of people who have liked, commented, or shared your posts.
 I do not see having a page as necessary and it is not worth spending money on.
 I do recommend joining blogger groups though because you can share your blog posts with other bloggers throughout the week.

 Twitter: I started out as having a personal Twitter account, and it still mainly is, but I also have my blog connected to my account.
 When I publish a blog post, it is automatically shared on my account.
 Along with sharing my blog posts, I also share other blogger’s posts as well as anything thing else I find cute or interesting.
 Twitter has increased the character limit from 140 to 280 characters, so now you can write longer tweets without worrying about being cut off.
-I also find it easy to find other bloggers to follow and to grow my followers.
+I also find it easy to find other bloggers to follow and to grow my followers, and it is also easy to find blogging opportunties with the bloggerswanted and bloggersrequired hashtags.
 Twitter is hands down my favorite social media platform to use, and I would recommend it because you can share anything you want from blog posts to pictures to just text.

-Instagram: My Instagram started out as a personal account, but now I mainly use it to promote my blog posts.
-I find it difficult to find other bloggers to follow unless I know their username, and it is also difficult to grow my following and I feel like I have been stuck at 1,500 followers for forever.
-I also hate the algorithm since the feed is not in chronological order so it is very easy to miss other blogger’s posts unless I go to their account.
+Instagram: My Instagram started out as a personal account, but now I use it 50/50 to promote my blog posts and to share personal images.
+I find it difficult to find other bloggers to follow unless I know their username, and it is also difficult to grow my following.
+I was stuck at 1,500 followers for forever before I found other bloggers to follow through Twitter threads.
+I also hate the algorithm because there is no telling what will show up, and the feed is not in chronological order so it is very easy to miss other blogger’s posts unless I go to their account.
 I only use Instagram 1-2 times a week because I honestly do not enjoy it, and I would only recommend it if you like sharing pictures.

 YouTube: First off I do not have a YouTube channel and I do not plan to start one.
 Some bloggers feel like it is necessary to have both a blog and YouTube channel, but I do not think it is.
 However, it is totally up to you to decide if you want to start a channel, but you need to make sure you have the time to film and edit videos along with writing posts and taking pictures for blog.
 You also need to be aware that growing your channel is a slow process just like growing a blog.
 YouTube has also recently changed the requirements to become monetized and now you need 4,000 hours of watched videos in the last 12 months and at least 1,000 subscribers.
 I know several bloggers who have started channels then quit, so unless you have enough time and enjoy making videos, I do not recommend starting a YouTube channel.